victorca25/traiNNer/README.md

    1) ToPILImage(opencv we used :)), Scale and RandomSizedCrop which are deprecated in the original version are ignored.

-   2) The affine transform in the original one only has 5 degrees of freedom, I implement a Affine transform with 6 degress of freedom called affine6()(can be found in master/cvtorchvision/cvtransforms/cvfunctional.py).
-The original function(affine()) is still retained and reimplemented with opencv.
+   2) The affine transform in the original one only has 5 degrees of freedom, I implement an Affine transform with 6 degress of freedom called RandomAffine6(can be found in master/cvtorchvision/cvtransforms/cvtransforms.py).
+The original method(RandomAffine) is still retained and reimplemented with opencv.
    3) My rotate function is clockwise, however the original one is  anticlockwise.
+   4) Adding some new methods which can found in **Support**(the bolded ones).
    4) **All the outputs of the opencv version are almost the same as the original one's(test in master/cvtorchvision/cvtransforms/cvfunctional.py:  if __name__ == '__main__':...)**.
 ## Support:
 * Compose, ToTensor, ToCVImage, Normalize